shengshanbai/Anomagic/README.md

     --mask_base /path/to/generated/masks \
     --output_base /path/to/generated/anomalies
 ```
-- `--ip_ckpt`: Path to the trained IP-Adapter checkpoint.
+- `--ip_ckpt`: Path to the trained Anomagic checkpoint.
 - `--similarity_results`: JSON from Step 4.
 - `--normal_images_dir`: Directory of normal images to inject anomalies into.
 - `--mask_base`: Path to masks from Step 5.